/

 Science and Aviation: Students earn a bachelor of science and a commercial pilot licence, graduating with more than 200 flight hours.

-Information Technology Management: This program bridges the gap between tech and business.
-Students learn to use technology to solve complex business problems, and get extensive co-op experience.
+Information Technology Management: This program bridges the gap between technology and business.
+Students learn to use technology to solve complex business problems, and get two years of paid co-op experience.

-Public Health: Students learn how to battle infectious diseases, write health policies and decipher life-saving research.
+Public Health: Students learn how to battle infectious diseases, write health policies, decipher life-saving research and examine inequities in health systems.